NARENDRA531/openshift-aug-2023/Day2/README.md

 ## Kubernetes Resources
 - Kubernetes support many inbuilt Resources
   - Pod ( group of containers )
-    - applications run within the Pod, to be more-precise, applications run inside some container that is part of the Pod
+    - applications run within the Pod, to be more-precise, applications run inside some container that is part of the pod
+    - recommended best practices insist that only one main application exists per Pod
+    - IP address is assigned on the Pod level, hence all containers in the same Pod shares the same IP address
+    - Kubernetes uses pause containers to provide network support for all the other containers in the Pod

 ## Red Hat OpenShift Overview